mcellteam/cellblender_tutorials/getting_started.rst

 define some reactions.
 Expand the **Define Reactions** panel and hit the **+** button.
 Change **Reactants** to **vol1' + surf1,**.
 Change **Products** to **surf1, + vol2,**.
 Be sure to use the commas and apostrophes shown in these examples.
+[WARNING: Be especially careful about the apostrophe character since there are different "flavors" of single quotes.
+In particular, if you copy text from a web site and paste it into CellBlender (or an MDL file), be sure that you get the normal (ASCII 0x27) version.
+If you get an MCell error about "orientation not specified", then you might want to double check (and even retype) the single quotes in your reactions.]
 The meaning of these symbols will be explained in the :ref:`rxn_dir` section.
 Lastly, change **Forward Rate** to **1e8**.

 .. image:: http://www.mcell.psc.edu/tutorials/tutimg/main/getting_started/define_reactions.png